magpiemodel/magpiemodel.github.io/_tutorials/t09_spatialOutputAnalysis.md

   - Use the `luplot` package for spatial visualisation of magclass objects in R
   - Transform `magclass`-object to a `SpatRaster`-object of the `terra` package
 exercises:
   - task: "The file `cell.bii_0.5.mz` in the MAgPIE output folder reports the Biodiversity Intactness Index (BII) in each grid cell.
-Read it into R and assign it to an object `bii`".
+Read it into R and assign it to an object `bii`."
     solution: "`bii <- read.magpie('<path-to-output-subfolder>/cell.bii_0.5.mz')`"
   - task: "How many 0.5 degree grid cells and time steps does the object `bii` contain?
 Also use `magclass::getComment()` to find out in which unit the data is stored."
     solution: "Find out how many 0.5 degree grid cells and time steps `bii` contains by using `str(bii)`.
 You will find out that for default runs `x` covers 67420 grid cells, 18 time steps and only one data layer. `magclass::getComment(x)` gives `"unitless"`"